In-Depth Understanding of Cloud Function

 };

-If two different users access the function via the Mini Program, user A's openid is 1111, and user B's openid is 2222.
+Suppose two different users access the function via the Mini Program, where user A's openid is 1111 and user B's openid is 2222.

-Their logs for the two invocations will be as follows:
+Their logs for the two invocations will be:

-It can be seen that the first invocation printed user A's openid, which is as expected, but the logic in the asynchronous flow was not executed during that invocation.
+We can see that the first invocation printed user A's openid, which is as expected, but the logic in the asynchronous process was not executed during the current invocation.

-During the second invocation, the function instance process was reused, the asynchronous logic generated by the first invocation continued to run, printing user B's openid, while this execution actually belonged to the asynchronous flow of user A's function invocation.
+During the second invocation, the function instance process is reused, and the asynchronous logic generated by the first invocation continues to run, printing user B's openid.
+However, this execution actually belongs to the asynchronous process initiated by user A's function invocation.